-Some of these beneficial claims include:
+Some of these beneficial claims of probiotics for horses include:

-- Strengthening of the immune system;
+- Strengthened immune system;

-- Improvement of bowel regularity;
+- Improved bowel regularity;

-- Strengthening of the resistance to cedar pollen allergens;
+- Increased resistance to cedar pollen allergens;

-- Reduction of flatulence and bloating;
+- Reduced flatulence and bloating;

 As the evidence becomes clearer regarding the different strains of probiotic and their positive influence on horse health, we will incorporate them.

 What is a prebiotic and why should you include it?

 Prebiotics are essentially “food” for the microbes.
 While S. boulardii is holding the enemies back, we bring in the prebiotics to feed the soldiers and help them get back on their feet and into the battle.

 Do I need to use FullBucket probiotic everyday?

 We don’t believe in supplementing any animal just for the sake of supplementing.
 If your horse grazes freely 24/7 and is under zero herd, climatic or training stress, they most likely do not require an equine probiotic.
 However, most horses are under some form of stress on a daily basis.

 If your horse is showing any sign of gastrointestinal discomfort or inconsistencies such as loose or diarrhea stool, then you may want to consider FullBucket probiotic on a regular basis.

 If your horse is considered higher risk, such as a performance horse, you may want to try our Athletic Formula.
 Its purpose is to optimize the equine gut microbiome for overall health on a continuous basis.